Arikana Chihombori-Quao

+Arikana Chihombori-Quao is a Zimbabwean physician, diplomat, and activist.
+She served as the African Union's representative to the United States from 2016 to 2019.
+She is a prominent advocate of Pan-Africanism, and is outspoken about the legacy of the Berlin Conference, which she argues imposed artificial divisions on Africa whose effects persist today.

+Born in Zimbabwe, she later moved to the United States, where she practiced family medicine for 29 years in Murfreesboro, Tennessee, and founded Bell Family Medical Centers.

 Early life

 Chihombori grew up in the village of Chivhu in Zimbabwe.
 She emigrated to the US in 1977.

 Career

 Chihombori is a graduate of Fisk University and Meharry Medical College.
 She did a residency in Family Medicine at Meharry Medical College in Nashville, Tennessee.

 She holds a bachelor's degree in General Chemistry, a master's degree in organic chemistry, and a Doctor of Medicine degree.
 She graduated from Meharry Medical College of Medicine in 1986.
 Her specialty was family medicine.

 She is the founder of medical clinics.
 As an entrepreneur she purchased property that built a US-based Africa House.
 She is the owner of the Durban Manor Hotel Cultural House in Durban, South Africa.